tddg/cs571-spring20/proj0b.md

 **This project can be done in a group of up to two students.** However, if you want to do it alone, it's fine too.

+Please Email the composition of your team (for OS/161 assignments) to your TA ASAP.
+Team size upper limit: 2 people.
+You can use this [Google Form](https://forms.gle/oFYvW8kiy82phSFp7).

 ## Introduction

 This assignment will familiarize you with OS/161, the operating